Learn how to batch extract web-optimized images with multiple resolutions, including images for HiDPI screens, from a Photoshop document.

 Use the new Batch Extract feature to extract production-ready images with multiple resolutions by opening a Photoshop document inside of Dreamweaver's Extract panel.
 The benefit of having multiple resolutions for web images is that you can optimize your website to display the best image according to the resolution of the device it is viewed on.

 Download and unzip the batch-extract-assets.zip project files.
-Open index.html in Dreamweaver CC, and switch to the Extract workspace.
+Open index.html in Dreamweaver, and switch to the Extract workspace.

 In the Extract panel, click Upload PSD and open vermilion-design.psd, included in the project files.